A-Z OF JEWELLERY |

 Enamel

-There are several important types of enameling:
+There are several important types of enamelling:

 Basse-Taille: Metal plate cut to various depths into which translucent enamel is poured, thus achieving a 3-dimensional effect.
 The depth of relief produces shadings from light to dark.
-The deeper the metal is cut, the darker the color; where shallow routing occurs, the shading is almost transparent.
+The deeper the metal is cut, the darker the colour; where shallow routing occurs, the shading is almost transparent.
 This routing is worked intaglio, the opposite of repousse.

-Champleve: An enameling technique in which areas of metal are cut, etched, or routed and filled with enamel.
+Champleve: An enamelling technique in which areas of metal are cut, etched, or routed and filled with enamel.
 Unlike cloisonne, the cells are cut rather than formed by wires (cloisons).
 Champleve is most commonly applied to copper or bronze.
 The metals are gilded on exposed and visible surfaces.

 Plique-a-Jour: A translucent cloisonné in which there is no metal backing for the enamel work.
 During firing, a metal supportive base is used until firing ceases.
 Then, when the piece has cooled and the enamel has hardened, the finished product no longer requires the base, so this support is removed.
 It is a most cautious procedure, requiring highly skilled craftsmanship and technique.